-Goal #1: Mat A - Place a single 2" block on circle 4, 6, or 9.
+Goal #1: Mat A - Place a stack of two, 2" blocks on circle 4, 6, or 9.
 Starting in the start box, drive forward until the cube is sensed and then stop within 3" without touching it.
 Bonus: Adding to the previous program, once the cube is sensed, pick it up and navigate back to the start box.

-Goal #2: Mat A - Set a 1" block on coordinates A12.
-Driving using motor position counter, pick up the 1" block and set it in the yellow garage.
+Goal #2: Mat A - Set a 2" block on coordinates A12.
+Driving using motor position counter, pick up the 2" block and set it in the yellow garage.
 Robot or game pieces may not cross solid lines of targeted garage.
-Bonus: Set 1" blocks on A6, A12, and A18.
-One by one pick them up, and deposit all of them in the yellow garage.
+Bonus: Set 2" blocks on A6, A12, and A18.
+One by one pick them up, and stack them in the yellow garage.